Out-Law Guide 8 min. read

 The vast majority of cases which come before the courts are settled before trial, and many disputes are resolved before proceedings are even issued.
 Resolution of a dispute by agreement can save legal costs, and settlement also allows the parties to focus again on their business.

-Mediation is a voluntary and confidential process using the services of a mediator, who is a neutral third party who will attempt to facilitate negotiation of an agreed settlement.
+Mediation is a voluntary and confidential process using the services of a mediator, who is a neutral third party who will attempt to facilitate negotiation by the parties of an agreed settlement.
 It can take place at the instigation of all or one of the parties or it can be initiated by a court order.
 Since agreement to participate in mediation is an essential part of the process it is not usually imposed by the courts, but they can influence by persuasion.

 The provider will provide the names and profiles of two or three suitable mediators for the parties to choose from.
 Some parties and lawyers believe that a mediator should have a similar background to the dispute in question - for example, a surveyor should mediate in a surveyors' negligence dispute.
-Others believe that the professional background of the mediator is irrelevant and it is the individual qualities of the mediator that count.
+Others believe that the professional background of the mediator is irrelevant, and it is the individual qualities of the mediator that count.
 Your solicitor and the mediator provider can discuss this with you.

 After the mediator has been appointed, the parties will enter into a mediation agreement with the mediator and each other which defines the rights, responsibilities and obligations of each to the other – including the procedure to be followed, confidentiality and fees.

 On the day appointed for the mediation the parties and their lawyers will attend the agreed venue and will each have their own private room.
+During the Covid-19 pandemic, mediations were held remotely and it is likely that this may continue, for example, if participants are spread geographically.
+In person mediations tend to work better, as there is great value in having the clients across a table in a secure environment.

 After the open session, the parties will break off into private sessions.
 The mediator will meet with each party separately to discuss the background to the dispute and then begin a process of 'shuttle diplomacy' between the parties.
 The mediator will seek to: